Top 10 Banks in Kenya

 5. Barclays Bank

-Barclays Bank, now known as Absa Bank Kenya, is a leading bank in Kenya with a rich history dating back to 1916.
-It offers a wide range of banking services, including personal and business banking, loans, mortgages, and investment products.
-Barclays Bank has been at the forefront of innovation in the banking sector, introducing various digital solutions to enhance customer experience.
-The bank has also been actively involved in supporting entrepreneurship and SMEs through initiatives such as the Barclays Kenya Enterprise Development Program.
+Now branded as Absa Bank Kenya, Barclays Bank has a storied history stretching back to 1916.
+Its wide-ranging services include personal and business banking, loans, and investment products, and it has consistently pushed the envelope on innovation to enhance customer experience.
+Barclays is also dedicated to fostering entrepreneurship and supporting SMEs through initiatives such as the Barclays Kenya Enterprise Development Program.

 6. Stanbic Bank